Inland Empire Broadband

 Broadband is a prime concern for the Inland Empire region.
 Reliable, affordable, and available high-speed internet access is extremely important for this diverse and vast geographic region.

-The IERB Consortium will be addressing broadband technology access, planning, service reliability, affordability, infrastructure requirements, cost and needs within both San Bernardino and Riverside Counties.
+The Inland Empire Regional Broadband Consortium (IERB) addresses broadband technology access, planning, service reliability, affordability, infrastructure requirements, cost and needs within both San Bernardino and Riverside Counties.

-IERB is funded through the California Public Utilities Commission (CPUC) California Advanced Services Fund (CASF) Rural and Urban Regional Broadband Consortia Grant Account in order to provide collaborative broadband planning for San Bernardino and Riverside Counties.
+IERB is funded through the California Public Utilities Commission (CPUC) California Advanced Services Fund (CASF) in order to provide collaborative broadband planning for San Bernardino and Riverside Counties.

 The need for a regional collaborative broadband strategy effort, as will be done by IERB, is critical in closing the Digital Divide within the Inland Empire region.

-IERB will focus its planning efforts on community and stakeholder involvement, in order to develop a Broadband Infrastructure and Access Plan for the Inland Empire Region.
+IERB has focused its planning efforts on community and stakeholder involvement, in order to develop a Broadband Infrastructure and Access Plan for the Inland Empire Region.

-The IERB Broadband Infrastructure and Access Plan will focus on the following issues:
+The IERB Broadband Infrastructure and Access Plan focuses on the following issues:

 - Needed capital improvement projects